-I don’t eat out often, but when I do it’s usually at a Thai restaurant where I typically order vegan Thai green curry.
+I don’t eat out often, but when I do it’s usually at a Thai restaurant where I typically order vegetarian Thai green curry.
 It’s basically vegetables cooked in coconut milk flavored with green curry paste – served with rice.
 If you’re eating oil-free you’ll be glad to know that Thai curry dishes are usually prepared without oil; however, they are not no-fat because of the coconut milk/cream.

 The owner of one of my favorite local restaurants, Thai Bowl in Watertown CT, gave me pointers for making this dish.
 I’m so fortunate and grateful!